-Nevertheless, I sometimes think that I got too much into this web thing without knowing a damn thing about what I was doing, too star-eyed by all those posts bragging about all the dough made online (although some said that it took them about 8 years to make money online, while others said that they had to pour in lots of money) — but it has never been that easy, isn’t it?
-And it took me some time to understand that there are many other factors that make online money makers . . . well, online money makers.
+I some times think that I clung myself too tightly to that web thing without really knowing what I was doing, rushed headlong like a bull into unfamiliar places, too star-eyed by all those e-articles that bragged about all that money they made online (although a handful of writers said that it took them about eight years to make money online, while others said that they had to pour in lots of money) — but it has never been that easy and never will, isn’t it?
+And it took me years to understand that there are many other factors that make online money makers… well, online money makers.

-Now, I am starting all over again, prior to what I have learned, and working as hard as I can so as to create content I have lost.
-But this time, I have learned my lesson well, and as I continue with my book writing, I am also learning some computer basics, with high hopes that I might become a little bit more acquainted with the digital world, as to not anymore lose my works, my devices, or else, erase everything out of despair.
+Now I am starting all over again, prior to what I have learned, and working as hard as I can so as to replace the contents that I’ve lost.
+But this time I feel that I’ve learned my lessons well, and as I continue to slowly write my book, I am also learning computer basics, with high hopes that I might become a little bit more acquainted with the digital world, so as to not anymore lose my work, devices, or else erase everything out of despair.

 I did not come this far to only come this far, and I won’t abandon so easily, at least not until I did everything correctly.
 I know that I’ll continue making mistakes until I’ve learned, until I stop making silly mistakes; I just hope that I’ll continue cultivate enough patience, and love for this craft, so that I won’t quit this dream of finally flying on my own.